 Also remember that Facebook is a great place to promote your posts.
 You can start by doing so using their paid advertising platform as you grow your own organic audience and reach.

 It is not wise to host your videos on your own blog due to the size of video files will lag you down way too much.
 YouTube is an excellent help in this regard.
 You can host videos there for free, gain the SEO advantage, and then embed them on your own blog.
-Check out this Udemy Blog article about using YouTube for business for more information.
+Check out this Shopify Blog article on how to start using YouTube for business for more information.

 This site allows you to share photographs via your mobile device.
 It is similar to Pinterest, in that you can create boards that focus on specific topics.